David Chalmers: Philosophy of mind

-After the publication of Chalmers' landmark paper, more than twenty papers in response were published in the Journal of Consciousness Studies.
+After the publication of Chalmers's landmark paper, more than twenty papers in response were published in the Journal of Consciousness Studies.
 These papers (by Daniel Dennett, Colin McGinn, Francisco Varela, Francis Crick, and Roger Penrose, among others) were collected and published in the book Explaining Consciousness: The Hard Problem.
-John Searle critiqued Chalmers' views in The New York Review of Books.
+John Searle critiqued Chalmers's views in The New York Review of Books.

 With Andy Clark, Chalmers has written "The Extended Mind", an article about the borders of the mind.